donuk/pyboard-robotics/README.md

 # pyboard-robotics
-Robotic control helpers  for the pyboard
+Robotic control helpers  for the pyboard.
+Latest code at https://github.com/donuk/pyboard-robotics

 ## Controlling the PyBoard
 ## Installing programs to the pyboard